LenaDias/imgd4000-2025/day1_tutorial_intro.md

 2. In Details, select `+ Add Component`
 3. Choose the `Actor Component`, and name the new component "ActorCollideComponent"
 4. Right-click the new component and select `C++ > Open ActorCollideComponent.h`

-5. Visual Studio 2022 (version is important!) should open up.
-If you haven't opened VS for the project before, We need to paste a signature for our hit test into the header file.
+Visual Studio 2022 (version is important!) should open up.
+If you haven't opened VS for the project before, it may give you a "missing modules" error.
+Just hit `Reload all`; this is Visual Studio detecting that Unreal modified your C++ code and needing to load in the changes.
+5. We need to paste a signature for our hit test into the header file.
 Add the following under the first `public` section of the class definition... we just want the `UFUNCTION()` line and the `OnActorHit` function signature directly beneath it:
 ```c++
 public:
 	// Sets default values for this component's properties